HansenHeLab/VSE/README.md

 chr1  1000  1001  rs00001
 ```
 ######The LD SNPs
 The list of LD SNPs should be a tab delimited bed file in the following format and should be provided with ```-l``` parameter.
 There should be no header line.
+The LD SNPs must be calculated based on EUR population of 1000 Genome Project Phase III genotyping data (Release 2013/05).
+It's important to use the updated genotyping information for calculating LD because the newer releases are more accurant than the older ones because of inclusion of more individuals.
+However, for older studies, VSE will soon support Phase I data as well.
 ```
 chr1  900 901 LDSNPid tagSNPid other_optional_columns
 ```